jangroth/aws-certification-notes/solutions-architect-professional.md

   * Has latency
 * Manage users solely on-premises, no possibility of setting up a trust
   * No MFA
-* VPN or Direct Connect -> can't function if connection goes down
+* Requires VPN or Direct Connect -> can't function if connection goes down!
 * Doesn’t work with SQL Server, doesn’t do seamless joining, can’t share directory

 <a name="3_5_4"></a>
 ### [↖](#3_5)[↑](#3_5_3)[↓](#3_6) Simple AD
-* Simple AD is an inexpensive Active Directory–compatible service with the common directory features.
+* Simple AD is an inexpensive AD–compatible service with the common directory features.
 * Supports joining EC2 instances, manage users and groups
 * Does not support MFA, RDS SQL server, AWS SSO
 * Small: 500 users, large: 5000 users